TelegramBots/Telegram.Bot/README.md

 updateReceiver.StartReceiving();

-await foreach (Update update in updateReceiver.YieldUpdatesAsync()) {
+await foreach (Update update in updateReceiver)
+{
     if (update.Message is Message message)
     {